 Vigorous activity will cause you to get warmer, breathe much harder and your heart will beat rapidly.
 It should be difficult to carry on a normal conversation.
 Examples include climbing stairs, playing sport or using cardiovascular gym equipment, such as a treadmill or cross trainer.

-If you’re already active, you should do 75 minutes of vigorous activity over a week.
-Or a combination of vigorous and moderate activity.
+If you’re already active, you should aim for 75 minutes of vigorous activity over a week.
+You can also combine vigorous and moderate activity.

-If you're trying to do more activity, one approach is to do 30 minutes on at least five days a week.
+If you're trying to be more active, one approach is to do 30 minutes of activity on at least five days a week.
 You can break this up into shorter 10-minute sessions.
-You could try 10 Today, a set of exercise routines designed by and for older people.

 Visit the NHS website for their physical activity guidelines for older adults.